 What We Do

-What we DO is complicated.
-Human beings are complicated, organizations even more so.
-While we know that humans share a common biology that limits us, our biology also endows us with unique capacities to evolve far beyond these limitations.
-For 30 years, Roundstone has studied, applied and perfected theories that are proven to move organizations out of the realm of limitations and into a world of possibility.
-Simply, Roundstone opens doors for people and organizations to see the world, as it is - a world of our own creation.
+The work we do is not rocket science, but it is complicated, because human beings are complicated, organizations even more so.
+While we know that humans share a common biology that limits us, it also endows us with the capacity to evolve far beyond these limitations.
+For 30 years, Roundstone International has studied, applied, tested, and perfected theories and techniques proven to move organizations from a realm of limitations, into a world of possibility.
+Simply, Roundstone opens doors for people and organizations to see the world as it is - a world of their own creation.

-Transforming an organization is an experience, a journey to a new beginning, for our partners, their employees, and us.
+Transforming an organization is an experience, a journey to a new beginning, for our clients, their employees, and us.
+In partnership with senior leaders around the world, we take pride in consistently producing outstanding quantitative results for our clients, their boards, and shareholders.
 Over the years we have collected hundreds of exit surveys to better understand what works, and what needed more work.
-From those surveys, here is a small sampling of what our clients say they took away from working with us.
+From those surveys, here is a sampling of what our clients say they took away from working with us.

 What were the 3 biggest discoveries you took away from this program?